Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: STARLINK AIDED EARTH OBSERVATION DATA TRANSFER

 \subsection{Orbit Analysis Based Link Selection}

-As shown in the preliminary analysis, the communication distance for space users can be even shorter than that for ground users; however, their relative velocity can be much higher.
+As shown in our preliminary analysis, space users often have shorter communication distances than ground users but much higher relative velocities.
 Starlink employs Orthogonal Frequency Division Multiplexing (OFDM) \cite{humphreys2023signal}, and the high Doppler shifts induced by this relative motion can lead to significant frequency deviations, resulting in adjacent channel interference.
-Even with our proposed dual-criterion strategy, there are instances where the relative velocity slightly exceeds the $v_G$ to around 8.5 km/s, as illustrated in Figure~\ref{fig:DualCriGood_cdf}.
-We design an orbit-aware link selection strategy to deal with such deviations, which selects the optimal satellite by quantifying the impact of both frequency shift and distance.
+Even with our dual-criterion strategy, there are instances where the relative velocity can exceed the $v_G$ to around 8.5 km/s, as illustrated in Figure~\ref{fig:DualCriGood_cdf}.
+To address this, we design an orbit-aware link selection strategy that chooses the optimal satellite by quantifying the combined impact of frequency shift and distance.

 For the distance, we adopt the Free-Space Path Loss model: